-Left untreated, penetrating damp can cause significant deterioration to your property’s infrastructure, damaging walls, floors, and ceilings, and eventually seeping into the timbers causing dry rot.
+Left untreated, penetrating damp can cause significant deterioration to your home’s infrastructure, damaging walls, floors, and ceilings and eventually seeping into the timbers causing dry rot.

-You are more likely to suffer from penetrating damp if your property has a basement that is vulnerable to sitting groundwater.
-The groundwater will penetrate the porous building materials, seeping further into the fabric of the building as its structure becomes more and more waterlogged.
+You are more likely to suffer from penetrating damp if your house has a basement vulnerable to sitting groundwater.
+This is because the groundwater will penetrate the porous building materials, seeping further into the fabric of the property as its structure becomes more and more waterlogged.

-Inviting a Garratt's surveyor to check for damp could save your property from future damage and excessively costly remedial work.
+Inviting a Garratt's surveyor to check your basement for damp could save your home from future damage and excessively costly remedial work.

-The surveyor will check the property’s weak and vulnerable areas where water ingress is more prevalent and prepare a full report and costings to eradicate the problem completely.
-Garratt's does not do a quick fix for any penetrating damp issues – to resolve the problem permanently Garratt's will recommend a solution that eliminates all future penetrating damp risks.
+The surveyor will check the house’s weak and vulnerable areas where water ingress is prevalent and prepare a full report and costings to eradicate the problem.
+Garratt's Damp and Timber don't just do a quick fix for any penetrating damp issues – to resolve the problem permanently, Garratt's will recommend a solution that eliminates all future penetrating damp risks.

 Penetrating damp is caused by water penetrating the external brickwork of a building at any level and seeping through to the internal walls.
 This can come, for example, from blocked gutters and downpipes, a leaking roof, and groundwater.

 Rising damp can occur as the result of an ineffective damp course.
-Your brickwork will be soaking up groundwater like a sponge creating a distinctive 'tide mark' around the ground floor external walls.
+Your brickwork will soak groundwater like a sponge creating a distinctive 'tide mark' around the ground floor external walls.

 The damage is widespread.
 Paint will blister off the walls.
-Unhealthy, odorous mould will grow across the internal walls.
-Moisture will seep into the building's infrastructure causing deep-seated long-term damage.
-Floorboards will rot.
+Unhealthy, odorous mould will grow across the internal borders.
+Moisture will seep into the building's infrastructure, causing deep-seated long-term damage.
+The floorboards will rot.
 Both wet and dry rot can set in.

-While rendering will provide a temporary fix if the source of the damp is not tackled, then eventually the damp will break through the render and continue to spread its damage.
-If penetrating damage is diagnosed in a building with a basement, Garratt's will always recommend installing a basement tanking system to guarantee the permanent eradication of penetrating damp.
+While rendering will provide a temporary fix if the source of the damp is not tackled, the damp will eventually break through the render and continue to spread its damage.
+Therefore, if penetrating damp is diagnosed in a building with a basement, Garratt's will always recommend installing a basement tanking system to guarantee the permanent eradication of penetrating dampness.

-The cost will vary depending on the severity of the damage, the size of the building, and the most suitable treatment option.
-Garratt's usually recommends either a Type A waterproofing system or a Type C.
+The cost will vary depending on the damp’s severity, the building's size, and the most suitable treatment option.
+Garratt's recommends either a Type A waterproofing system or a Type C.

-Type A basement tanking is a good preventative measure and is ideal in situations where basement walls are fragile or unstable.
+Type A basement tanking is an excellent preventative measure and is ideal in situations where basement walls are fragile or unstable.
 It's also a good option if there aren't excessively high levels of sitting groundwater.
 In essence, Type A basement tanking involves adding a waterproof barrier to the walls, which stops water from penetrating the internal face of the walls.

-In contrast, Type C basement tanking involves installing a sump and pump system around the property that directs ingressed water away from the basement completely.
-It doesn't put any extra strain on the property's structure and is ideal in areas where there is a lot of sitting groundwater.
+In contrast, Type C basement tanking involves installing a sump and pump system around the property that completely directs water ingress away from the basement.
+It doesn't put any extra strain on the property's structure and is ideal in areas with a lot of sitting groundwater.

 If penetrating damp isn't in the basement and is instead around your windows, doors, or near your guttering, you will need to repair these issues separately.
-Garratt's Damp & Timber generally do not treat penetrating damp outside of basements.
+Garratt's Damp & Timber does not treat penetrating damp outside basements.